History of the United States and its predecessor colonies.

 Life of Ma-ka-tai-me-she-kia-kiak or Black Hawk.
 With an account of the cause and general history of the late war, his surrender and confinement at Jefferson Barracks, and travels through the United States.
 Dictated by himself.
 J. B. Patterson, of Rock Island, Ill., Editor and Proprietor.
 Boston: Russell, Odiorne & Metcalf, 1834.

-Second edition, 1835, stereotyped in two columns.
-(It is not clear that it has been otherwise revised.)
+is not clear that it has been otherwise revised.)